-2022 needs to be the year to visit, or in some cases revisit, the extraordinary Jade Mountain for a resort experience like no other in the world.
+Isn’t it time to have a resort experience like non other?
 Its magical allure is made even more delightful by that which is absent.
-For the unprepared, televisions might be the first alarming in-suite amenity omission, but it is not the most pronounced missing feature in the cliffside resort’s 29 sanctuaries.
+Televisions might be the first alarming in-suite amenity omission for the unprepared, but it is not the most pronounced missing feature in the cliffside resort’s 29 sanctuaries.
 Aptly named sanctuaries, each unique suite is elegantly and naturally appointed with a grandly romantic poster bed generously draped with crisp white mosquito netting, fine wooden furniture, and a suite of chaise lounges, dining table, fully stocked mini-bar, which includes a daily snack bento box, large open bathroom complete with jacuzzi pool for two and, in all but the Sun sanctuaries, a private infinity pool.
 The large infinity pools are luminously lined with handcrafted recycled glass tiles, also used in the shower area, that capture and reflect the azure St. Lucian sky and sparkle with the water’s ripple from the gentle ocean breeze.
 The infinity pools, perched at the end of each room, overlook the picture-perfect volcanic Piton Mountains, a World Heritage site, and the Caribbean Sea.
 From dawn to dusk, and even during a brief rain shower, the Piton Mountains are a stunning sight to behold.
 So majestic in fact that Nick Troubetzkoy visionary owner and architect of Jade Mountain designed the sanctuaries with only three walls, (and in some cases, just two) so that the view to the Pitons, and beyond, be completely open.
-Without a fourth wall, the Sanctuaries feel infinite, birds freely join you during in-room dining, and curious hummingbirds may just fly in to say hello.
+Without a fourth wall, the Sanctuaries feel infinite, birds freely join you during in-room dining, and curious hummingbirds may fly in to say hello.
 The spacious rooms are cooled with large ceiling fans that circulate the air and deter mosquitoes.
-After admiring the views for a restful hour, I enjoyed a refreshing soak in the heated infinity pool, and therein I began to understand why many guests never leave their Sanctuaries.
-Privacy is sacred at Jade Mountain and the tiered design of the building afford honeymooners, VIPs, celebrities, and guests complete privacy to enjoy their rooms and infinity pools without the roaming eyes of onlookers.
+After admiring the views for a restful hour, I enjoyed a refreshing soak in the heated infinity pool.
+Therein I began to understand why many guests never leave their Sanctuaries.
+Privacy is sacred at Jade Mountain and the tiered design of the building affords honeymooners, VIPs, celebrities, and guests complete privacy to enjoy their rooms and infinity pools without the roaming eyes of onlookers.
 So complete is the care at Jade Mountain, with service, waiters, and butlers that I highly recommend placing the ‘do not disturb’ notification on your front door before you bare all in your infinity pool.
 Please visit our exclusive Jade Mountain Resort gallery.

 Jade Mountain is the consummate honeymoon destination for couples that prefer to honor their vows with quality time rather than dancing the Limbo after beach volleyball.
 For couples and families, there are plenty of activities to enjoy at Jade Mountain and the nearby St. Lucian natural attractions.
 Sharing over 600 acres of the lush jungle with Jade Mountain Resort is its sister resort Anse Chastanet, St. Lucia.
 From Jade Mountain, there is a steep, yet delightfully scenic, trek down to the coconut palm-lined crescent beach.
 The cove bay is perfect for snorkeling and calm water swimming.
 A stroll along a cliffside waterfront path lead daring explores to a romantically secluded second beach, Anse Mamin.
 It is worth noting that Jade Mountain also offers transportation to and from the beach, and water taxi’s to Anse Mamin, insuring full mobility and all access for its guests.
 Walking tours, led by trained, personable, and highly knowledgeable resort guides, along the jungle trails at the Anse Mamin Plantation, reveal the ruins of this historic sugar plantation.
 It takes only moments to leave the beach and be amid the tropical jungle where red ginger flowers bloom and colorful lizards scurry along the cool stone brick foundation of the seemingly ancient ruins.
 There are mountain bikes available for an invigorating ride on the cleared jungle paths.
 The resort offers walking tours to the nearby towns of Soufriere including early Saturday morning walks to the town’s open-air market.
 From Anse Chastanet beach the resorts 5-star Scuba St. Lucia outfits guest and for snorkeling, and scuba excursions and take divers to the base of the Piton Mountains, coral reefs and other rich diving destinations.
 Guest can Kayak, go deep-sea fishing, sail on the resort’s yacht ‘Serenity’ or partake in a jazz-themed sunset cruise on the resorts 60ft catamaran.
 When asea, be it by boat of self-propelled, the views of the coastline and the Pitons is even more majestic, and not to be missed.
 Scuba St. Lucia.